 One pastime many watch enthusiasts do while out in public is Rolex watch spotting.
 While ambling down the sidewalk or watching a movie, a watch lover is always looking to see what others are wearing.
 Spotting a Rolex is not too difficult because there is no anti-reflective coating on the crystal.
 This gives it a reflection that no other watch has.
-On a Rolex, the reflection has one tell-tale interruption on the crystal, the Rolex cyclops.
-The cyclops is an extra piece of sapphire crystal affixed to the crystal above the date window.
+On a Rolex, the reflection has one tell-tale interruption on the crystal, the Rolex Cyclops.
+But, what’s a Rolex Cyclops?
+The Cyclops is an extra piece of sapphire crystal affixed to the crystal above the date window.
 This extra piece of crystal magnifies the date for easier reading.

 Magnifies By 2.5 Times

 The Rolex Cyclops crystal is an expired Rolex patent.
 However, it is a trademark-sign that the watch is a Rolex.
 Starting in 1954, the Rolex Cyclops has adorned Rolex DateJusts making the date easier to read by magnifying it by 2.5 times.

 According to Rolex lore and history, Hans Wilsdorf’s wife had difficulty reading the original date window on her watch.
 Therefore, Hans Wilsdorf added the magnification Cyclops to the Rolex DateJust.
 However, since its introduction in 1954, the Rolex Cyclops window has also adorned both dress and professional watches.
 The Rolex DateJusts, Rolex Presidents and Rolex Sky-Dwellers all have the Cyclops.
 Rolex professional models such as the Submariner, GMT, Explorer II, and the Yacht-Masters have the Cyclops as well.